Skip to main content

 Migration Tips

-If you are moving from MySQL to PostgreSQL (the more common direction), here are the practical gotchas:
+If you're moving from MySQL to PostgreSQL (the more common direction), here are the practical gotchas:

 1. Auto-increment becomes SERIAL or IDENTITY.
 PostgreSQL uses sequences under the hood.
 Use GENERATED ALWAYS AS IDENTITY for modern PostgreSQL.

 2. Backtick quoting becomes double quotes.
 MySQL uses backticks for identifiers; PostgreSQL uses double quotes.
-Better yet, avoid reserved words as column names.
+Better yet, avoid reserved words as column names entirely.

 3. GROUP BY strictness.
 PostgreSQL enforces that every selected column is either in GROUP BY or an aggregate.
 MySQL's ONLY_FULL_GROUP_BY mode does the same, but many MySQL setups have it disabled.